vidoardes/dex/README.md

 * Node v10+
 * NPM v3.1+

+### Features
+* Track and share your living Pokedex with an easy to use UI
+* Pick and choose what you want to track: select wether you want to track forms, costumed variants, shiny, alolan, gender, or track every variant availible!
+* Filters help you narrow down you list to exactly what you want to see
+* Easy search and find other trainers using the app
+* If you want to keep your data for personal use, you can hide your profile from other users

 ### Project Setup
 First you will need to create you virtual environment, so open once you have checked out the repo open a terminal window and create a new directory in the root of your project: